B.A., California State University, Fullerton

 Non-academic interests include basketball, mystery novels, hiking, backpacking and sports in general.
-My sweetheart and spouse, Dr. Ellen Davis, is the Director of Music at St John's-Newberry United Methodist Church here in Williamsport.
-In the fall of 2001, she taught REL 342: The Nature and Mission of the Church here at Lyco, and she is currently teaching voice lessons at St. John's School of the Arts.
-We have two dogs, Maya and Sadie.
+My sweetheart and spouse, Dr. Ellen Davis, is the Director of Music at Saint John's-Newberry United Methodist Church here in Williamsport.
+Our daughter, Maria, is an avid fantasy/sci-fi reader.
+We also have two dogs, Maya and Sadie.
+See Maya's CV.